Wishgranted101/Copy-Paste-Fixer-Pro/README.md

 1. Navigate to a website where copy, paste, or right-click is blocked.
 2. Click the **Copy-Paste Fixer Pro** icon in your Chrome toolbar.
-3. Click the "Enable on this site" button in the popup.
+3. Click the "Enable on this site" button in the pop-up.
 4. The extension will activate, and you should now be able to copy, paste, and right-click freely on that page.
 5. The extension will remain active for that tab until you close it or explicitly disable it.